EDWARD F. PALM, Ph.D.

 I served in a special logistics program.
 After Vietnam, I was assigned to the military police as a desk sergeant.

-SELECTED PUBLICATIONS (Academic and Occasional Essays - The purple titles are links to the articles
+SELECTED PUBLICATIONS (Academic and Occasional Essays - The purple titles are links to the articles available online

 or ordering information online.)